Rob Van Dam: Return to WWE (2013−2014)

 On June 16, 2013, at Payback, it was announced that Van Dam would be returning at Money in the Bank as one of the participants in the WWE Championship Money in the Bank ladder match along with Christian, CM Punk, Daniel Bryan, Randy Orton, and Sheamus, however, the match was ultimately won by Orton on July 14.
 In his first singles match for the company since 2007, Van Dam defeated Chris Jericho the following night on Raw.
-He would then go on a short winning streak defeating the likes of Darren Young, Fandango and Wade Barrett which would lead to a United States Championship opportunity against Dean Ambrose at SummerSlam which Van Dam would win via disqualification which meant Ambrose retained the title.
-Van Dam was then put in a feud with the then-World Heavyweight Champion Alberto Del Rio, including Del Rio's personal announcer Ricardo Rodriguez becoming Van Dam's announcer, facing Del Rio at Night of Champions (winning via disqualification) and Battleground, but he couldn't win the title.
+He would then go on a short winning streak defeating the likes of Darren Young, Fandango and Wade Barrett which would lead to a United States Championship opportunity against Dean Ambrose on the SummerSlam pre-show on August 18 which Van Dam would win via disqualification which meant Ambrose retained the title.
+Van Dam was then put in a feud with the then-World Heavyweight Champion Alberto Del Rio, including Del Rio's personal announcer Ricardo Rodriguez becoming Van Dam's announcer, facing Del Rio at Night of Champions on September 15 (winning via disqualification) and Battleground on October 6, but he could not win the title.
 After this match, Van Dam took a sabbatical from television.